Non-English versions of The Simpsons: French

-Gérard Rinaldi, who replaced Michel Modo (who died in 2008 and who notably voiced Krusty, Chief Wiggum, Dr Hibbert, Mr. Burns, and Principal Skinner), was himself replaced by Xavier Fagnon after his death in March 2012.
+Gérard Rinaldi, who replaced Michel Modo (who died in 2008 and who notably voiced Krusty, Chief Wiggum, Dr. Hibbert, Mr. Burns, and Principal Skinner), was himself replaced by Xavier Fagnon after his death in March 2012.
 Régine Teyssot voiced nearly every secondary female and child character.

 German

 Die Simpsons is broadcast on ProSieben in Germany and on ORF1 in Austria.
 Until 1994, ZDF broadcast The Simpsons in Germany.
+The series was not popular on the network, with ZDF Enterprises vice-president for acquisitions Hans Jurgen Steimer believing that animation in Germany (as of 1994) was mainly aimed at kids.
 The main voices are dubbed by Norbert Gastell for Homer until season 26.
 After he died in 2015, Christoph Jablonka replaced him from season 27.
 Marge was dubbed by Elisabeth Volkmann.
 She died in 2006, Anke Engelke became her successor.
 The change of the voices took place in the midst of season 17, when Volkmann's last dubbed episode was "We're on the Road to D'ohwhere" and Engelke's first dubbed episode was My Fair Laddy.
 Whilst Elisabeth Volkmann's voice is not so close, Engelke's voice is rather "adapted" to the original voice.
 Bart is dubbed by Sandra Schwittau and Lisa by Sabine Bohlmann, who also dubs Maggie.
 One major difference is that Homer's "D'oh!" is yelled as a fierce NEIN! ("NO!").
 Whenever Homer strangles Bart, he says Na warte, du Kleiner ... ("Wait you little ...") or Du mieser Kleiner ... ("You mean little ...").